If you’re going through a rough spot and need to free up money fast, this post is for you!

 Looks like I’ll get $65 for my old phone, and they even provide the shipping label.
 Note that the electronics must be in decent (working) condition, so go through your drawers and see what you can find.
 They take tablets and iPads too!

 3. Sell unused gift cards.
 If you have any unused gift cards laying around, consider selling them.
-Websites like Raise.com or Cardpool are easy to use.
-Refer your friends (those are my links, and I thank you for using them!) and get a $5 credit.
+Websites like Raise.com are easy to use.
+Refer your friends (my link and I thank you for using it!) and get a $5 credit.
 Use that credit to buy Walmart or Target, CVS, Walgreens or Kroger family gift cards so that you’re using that money to buy your essentials instead of your own – freeing up money for the electric bill.
 Cha-ching!

 4. Redeem your credit card points.
 Since Paul and I use our credit cards for all of our purchases (and pay them off every month as well) we are constantly earning rewards through them as well.
 Instead of using all of my own hard earned money to pay off the credit card next month, I’ll redeem some of those points to pay toward my statement balance.
 This will free up other funds to pay the water bill or internet bill.

 5. Cash out your rebate apps.
-Do you have ibotta, SavingStar, Checkout51, Shrink or Berry Cart?
+Do you have ibotta or Upside?
 There are dozens of rebates apps, but these are my favorites and I’ve got $100 or $200 sitting there waiting to be cashed out.
 I’m going to cash those suckers in and have the funds deposited into my PayPal, then transfer those funds to my personal checking account (with no fees).
 That’ll pay the cell phone and gas bill for next month.

 6. Redeem your Recyclebank points for coupons.
 If you haven’t discerned it yet, I’m big into rewards programs.
 This is free money, yo!
 Why not redeem those points?!
 With Recyclebank, you earn points for using your home recycling.